-What is glomerulonephritis?
+What causes glomerulonephritis?

 What are the symptoms of glomerulonephritis?

-High blood pressure
+- High blood pressure

-Blood and protein in the urine
+- Blood and protein in the urine (hematuria and proteinuria)

-Decreased urine output
+- Decreased urine output

 How is glomerulonephritis diagnosed?

 Your healthcare provider will review your medical history and do a physical exam.
 Other tests may include:

 - Urinalysis.
 This test checks urine for red and white blood cells, infection, or too much protein.

 - Blood tests.
 Tests to measure the levels of waste products to find out how well the kidneys are filtering.